-Podcasts - whether produced commercially or by private individuals / influencers - often play a major role in forming the opinion of their listeners and are therefore particularly interesting for advertisers.
-Target groups can be addressed very specifically and ads can thus be placed without large wastage.
-There is still a lot of trial and error going on in this area to find out in which way advertising best appeals to the listeners.
-Examples are audio spots, sponsoring or even native ads, i.e. ads that as such are difficult to distinguish from the content per se.
+Podcasts - whether produced commercially or by private individuals / influencers - often play a major role in the opinion formation of their listeners and have therefore become particularly interesting for advertisers.
+Target groups can be addressed very specifically and ads can thus be placed without major wastage.
+At the moment there is a lot of experimentation going on in this area to find out which type of advertising would be most appealing to listeners.
+Examples of this are audio spots, sponsoring or even native ads, i.e. advertisements that as such are difficult to distinguish from the content per se.

 The numbers are impressive: advertising revenues in the US podcast market are climbing to almost 500 million US dollars.
 Podcasts can be scaled well, using metrics such as the number of downloads, listeners and subscribers - but content analysis has been a challenge so far.

 Advanced media monitoring solutions designed specifically for audio content bring clarity to podcasting.
 They examine podcasts for user-defined keywords and provide reliable real-time information on hits.
 They not only provide evidence of mentions, but also transcripts and therefore information on current trends and opinions - and there are many of those.